Christoph von Graffenried, 1st Baron of Bernberg: New Bern colony

 The colonists were surprised to see that Graffenried was still alive but they had lost confidence in his leadership and he never regained full authority.
-His refusal to seek revenge for the Indian attacks was met with resentment.
+His refusal to seek revenge for the Native attacks was met with resentment.
 Some of the settlers followed him back to New Bern but others remained at the Brice plantation.
 A dispute over ownership of some blacksmith tools nearly led to open warfare between the factions.
 The disaffected colonists filed a protest with the colonial government and Graffenried was forced to appear before the assembly to defend his actions.

 During the winter of 1711–1712, Graffenried and the remaining loyal settlers barricaded themselves in the town of New Bern and made plans to move their settlement to Virginia.
 When supplies ran low, Graffenried went to Albemarle County and obtained a shipload of corn, gunpowder and other provisions.
 Unfortunately, the ship caught fire on the voyage back to New Bern and the supplies were lost.
 In the spring of 1712, Graffenried traveled to Virginia to scout for a new settlement site around the falls of Potomac.
 Before leaving, he arranged with Franz Michel to transport any willing colonists to Virginia by ship.

 In Virginia, the baron contracted French-Canadian explorer and adventurer, Martin Chartier, to serve as a guide.
 In addition to locating a suitable site for settlement, Graffenried was anxious to find a source of silver that was rumored to exist in the region.
 Chartier took him to Sugarloaf Mountain and then to the Shenandoah Valley, where they visited Massanutten Mountain, the supposed site of silver mines which the baron hoped would repair his fortune.
 However, they found no trace of silver.

 When it became apparent that Michel would not be transporting any colonists (he later claimed his ship was not seaworthy), Graffenried decided to return to North Carolina.
 On his return, he stopped to confer with Governor Edward Hyde just as an epidemic of yellow fever was sweeping the province.
 The disease hit the governor's household and Graffenried became ill but recovered, while the governor was not so fortunate and died.

 Graffenried tried for a while longer to find some way of reviving his colonial venture but his investors had lost faith in him and creditors were threatening to have him arrested and thrown into debtors' prison.
 On Easter, 1713, he sailed for England, after mortgaging all the company landholdings to Thomas Pollock of Chowan County.
 He returned to Switzerland in 1714.